-The UVM Cereal Grain Testing Laboratory has reopened on July 1, 2014 for the season!
+The UVM Cereal Grain Testing Laboratory is closing March 18, 2015 until July 2015 for commercial samples.
 If you have samples you would like analyzed please send along payment with a completed Cereal Submission Form that must accompany all request sent in.
 Click here for the Cereal Submission Form or visit the Lab website for more information.
 Thank you!

 Hops Quality Analysis is now available at the UVM Lab as well.
 You can test for Brewing Values (BV’s) which determines Alpha acids, Beta acids and Hops Storage Index (HSI).